THE FOUR BOOKS

 4. Doctrine of the Mean《中庸》

-Note: Use the nav brackets at the top and bottom of each page《》to move forward and backward through the chapters.
+Use the《nav brackets》at the top and bottom of each page to move through chapters.

-The reference translation from “A Source Book in Chinese Philosophy” (1963) carries Public Domain Mark 1.0 Universal, free of known copyright restrictions.
+Translated by Wing-tsit Chan: The reference translation from “A Source Book in Chinese Philosophy,” originally published 1963, now carries Public Domain Mark 1.0 Universal, free of known copyright restrictions.
 Copying, modification, and distribution are permitted.
-Respect to Professor Chan for making this available.